 Another identity-linked form of guilt is known as survivor’s guilt.
 Motivated by a basic human preference developed in infancy, that of fairness, this form of guilt encompasses the idea that our own success and contentment leads others to suffer by comparison.
 Those with survivor's guilt may engage in self-sabotage as well as suffer from anxiety and depression (Weiner, 2010).

-Shame is a negative self-evaluation that we think of as coming from others.
+Shame is a negative self-evaluation that we think of as coming from others but that originates within.
 It is defined by a discrepancy between our real self and our ideal self, where our real self is perceived as wholly inadequate.
 When shamed, we develop thoughts of personal condemnation, devaluation, reproach and accusation.
 We experience a sense of intense exposure, where our flaws are immediately visible to those around us.
 We perceive that what has been revealed about us is reprehensible, unforgivable and is an accurate, complete reflection of who we are as people.
 We feel small, deficient, disgusting, disgraced, unacceptable, unlovable and an unbearable sense of isolation (Weiner, 2010).

 Through the lens of these intense emotions, we imagine ourselves not only as ‘bad’, but as entirely bad, forever.
 This compels us to hide away and withdraw from those close to us as well as our community as a whole.
 Our ability to evaluate our situation critically or engage in accurate self-reflection diminishes almost to non-existence (Weiner, 2010).